freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/use-model.findone-to-return-a-single-matching-document-from-your-database.english.md

 ## Instructions
 <section id='instructions'>
 Find just one person which has a certain food in the person&apos;s favorites, using <code>Model.findOne() -> Person</code>.
 Use the function argument food as search key.
+Note: make a new document with these information to pass the test, name = Gary , age = 46, favoriteFoods = chicken salad.
 </section>

 ## Tests